 The CSS & Seed Expo is organized by the American Seed Trade Association (ASTA), the largest organization devoted to the seed market in the United States.
 For this edition, ASTA has organized a comprehensive program of conferences and discussion panels on current issues within the agricultural sector.
 An updated economic report on the global agricultural market will be presented with predictions for 2020.
 There will be talks about the use of robots and drones in agriculture, the emergence of the hemp seed market, and a review of the current situation of biological products, etc.

 Symborg’s natural microorganisms

 Symborg will present its solutions based on natural microorganisms, such as its latest and revolutionary product, BlueN.
-BlueN is the first nitrogen-fixing biofertilizer capable of replacing chemical nitrogenous fertilizers.
-Developed from the selective Methylobacterium Symbioticum SB23 strain, discovered and patented by Symborg, BlueN allows plants to assimilate nitrogen from the air through the leaves in a natural way and with proven effectiveness that provides savings of up to 60% of nitrogen fertilizer usually obtained through the soil.
+BlueN is the first nitrogen biofertilizer with maximum efficiency that increases the profitability of crops without environmental impact.
+BlueN can provide up to 40% of the crop’s top-dressing nitrogen requirement from the air through the leaves in a natural way.

 In addition, Symborg will exhibit its products specifically intended for seed treatment.
 Symborg’s seed coating products are composed of natural microorganisms that remain dormant in the seeds until germination.
 Once the seeds are planted, the microorganisms are incorporated into the plants and become beneficial agents for their development.
 They work thanks to a natural biological principle and therefore do not produce undesirable residues in plants or alter their genetic characteristics.
 This method is 100% compatible with the environment.